demietranger/demietranger.github.io/_posts/2024-12-30-the-disappointing-brownie.md

 peak efficiency, like the scheduling algorithm for a multicore operating system -

-is what I think to myself while looking at the tens of utensils in the sink I used to make bloody oats.
+is what I think to myself gazing at the tens of utensils in the sink I used to make the bloody oats.

-not to mention the stains on the kitchen counter.
+not to mention the spillage stains on the kitchen counter.

 phone out, I look for the cheapest sweet item.